Preserved and Cherished History

-Eleven major river systems drain the Olympic Mountains, offering some of the best habitat for anadromous fish species in the country.
-The park also includes 100 km of wilderness coastline, the longest undeveloped coast in the contiguous United States, and is rich in native and endemic animal and plant species, including critical populations of the endangered northern spotted owl, marbled murrelet and bull trout.
+Eleven major river systems drain from the Olympic Mountains, offering some of the best habitat for anadromous fish species in the country.
+The park also includes 100 km / 62 miles of wilderness coastline, the longest undeveloped coast in the contiguous United States, and is rich in native and endemic animal and plant species, including critical populations of the endangered northern spotted owl, marbled murrelet and bull trout.

 Today, the Olympic Peninsula is a dramatic and beautiful setting for hiking, boating, fishing, beach combing and reconnecting with nature.
 The vast and varied landscape includes a temperate rainforest, radiating mountain range, large lowland lakes, wild rushing rivers, tidelands and saltwater beaches.

 Bird watching at Olympic National Park & Forest is exceptional year-round - and the pristine wilderness is home to magnificent wildlife, including threatened and endangered species like the northern spotted owl, marbled murrelet, bald eagle, bull trout and Puget Sound Chinook salmon.